techpanja/interviewproblems/README.md

 -----------
 1. Find cartesian of lists.
 2. Implement custom linked list.
+3. Check if a linked list has loops.
-3. Find nth element from end of the linked list.
+4. Find nth element from end of the linked list.
-4. Flatten a nested list.
+5. Flatten a nested list.
-5. Given a nested list of integers, returns the sum of all integers in the list weighted by their depth.
+6. Given a nested list of integers, returns the sum of all integers in the list weighted by their depth.

 Iterator
 --------